Skip to content

 Fasted training generates more debate than any other nutrition topic in endurance sport, mostly because proponents and critics are often talking about different things.
 The evidence base is not actually contentious when context is applied correctly.

 The case for fasted training rests on metabolic adaptation: training in a low-glycogen state upregulates fat oxidation enzymes, increases mitochondrial density, and may improve fat utilisation at submaximal intensities.
 These adaptations are real and documented.
-Prof. Stephen Seiler's polarised training research provides the structural context: if the large majority of your training volume is genuinely low-intensity work, fasted sessions within that category can produce meaningful adaptation without compromising the quality sessions that drive performance.
+Prof. Stephen Seiler's polarised training research provides the structural context: if the large majority of your training volume is low-intensity work, fasted sessions within that category can produce meaningful adaptation without compromising the quality sessions that drive performance.

-The case against fasted training is equally straightforward: high-intensity work done in a fasted state produces lower power outputs, increases muscle protein catabolism, and does not produce adaptations superior to fuelled high-intensity work.
+The case against fasted training is equally clear: high-intensity work done in a fasted state produces lower power outputs, increases muscle protein catabolism, and does not produce adaptations superior to fuelled high-intensity work.
 It is the wrong tool for the wrong job.

-The consensus position, which Jeukendrup has stated clearly and which most applied practitioners echo, is this: fasted training is appropriate for genuinely low-intensity sessions lasting less than 90 minutes where the specific goal is fat oxidation adaptation.
+The consensus position, which Jeukendrup has stated clearly and which most applied practitioners echo, is this: fasted training is appropriate for low-intensity sessions lasting less than 90 minutes where the specific goal is fat oxidation adaptation.
 It is not appropriate for threshold intervals, VO2max work, race-simulation efforts, or long rides above Zone 2 intensity.
 Our full breakdown of the evidence is in the fasted vs fuelled article.

 One practical point worth emphasising: many athletes who believe they are doing "low-intensity fasted training" are actually riding at an intensity that is too high for the protocol to be appropriate.
 Fasted sessions require strict zone discipline.